simonw/til/python/click-file-encoding.md

 # Explicit file encodings using click.File

-I wanted to add a `--encoding` option to `sqlite-utils insert` which could be used to change the file encoding used to read the incoming CSV or TSV file.
+I wanted to add a `--encoding` option to `sqlite-utils insert` which could be used to change the file encoding used to read the incoming CSV or TSV file - see [sqlite-utils #182](https://github.com/simonw/sqlite-utils/issues/182).

 Just one problem: the Click file argument was defined using `click.File()`, which has useful features like automatically handling `-` for standard input.
 The code looked like this: